PolarCodeSolutions/polarCS-website-react/README.md

 ## Contact

-For any questions or support, feel free to contact us:
+For any questions or support, feel free to contact:

 - **Phone:** +47 950 44 586
 - **Email:** [contact@polarcode.solutions](mailto:contact@polarcode.solutions)